MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-reporting-server.md

 8. When upgrade is finished, the **Upgrade complete** page appears.
 Click **Close**.

-## To upgrade the Reporting server from the Command Prompt
+## Upgrade the Reporting server from the Command Prompt

 1. Log on to the computer that hosts the Reporting server with an account that is a member of the Operations Manager Administrators role for your Operations Manager management group.